lee2sman/cs1_fall2022/pages/midterm-a.md

 The above starter code prints the list of majors they are considering.
 Now add lines of code to select a major and a minor for them at random from their list and print it to the console.
 (Note: this is probably not a recommended way to pick what you study.)

+For EXTRA CREDIT: Now add additional code so that the program does not select the same major twice.
+We don’t want to see ‘Major: Linguistics.
+Minor: Linguistics’ for example.

 18
 You've been hired to create a demo of a special clock, a new product for those with a minimalist lifestyle.
 It's a sleep timer clock and it has no settings.
 When you're ready to go to sleep you simply hit play and in 7 hours the alarm goes off.
 Using millis(), create a timer that will print out "alarm" in 7 hours.